shsagir/play-area-sync/docs/limits.md

 ---

-We don't believe in hosting offerings with unlimted resources.
+We don't believe in hosting offerings with unlimited resources.
 There is always a limit, even for cloud hosting.
 Our fair limits are designed to match the most common use cases on this platform.
 Some limits may seem small, but the vast majority of web project will not need more.
+Some of our limits are even intentionally kept small by design to force best practices:

+> I just want to say that you all make us better for our clients.
+The limits you set on the servers are reasonable and prevent us from coming up with lazy or hacked solutions.
+We are definitely better because of you all.

+– a client who refused to be named here

 ## PHP memory